-- Limited local work with a particular lack of skilled jobs and consequently local wages are quite low. - Low literacy and numeracy skills. - Widespread poverty, including a large proportion of households with no earners, in receipt of Council Tax benefit and / or income support. - High proportion of lone parent and lone pensioner households. - Low levels of business stock due to a lack of starter business units in the area and a lack of appropriate sites to develop new units on. - Some local industries are very reliant on international markets and therefore are vulnerable to external factors. - A number of prominent industrial and commercial premises are vacant and run down. - Both Single Regeneration Budget (SRB) and Townscape Heritage Initiative funding, which have been effectively used in the past, by the North Hartlepool Partnership to fund industrial and commercial physical improvements and job creation schemes, are now drawing to a close and no alternative sources of funding have been identified. - Range and quality of goods offered by local shops is limited in some areas, and some areas (such as Central Estate) have no local shopping / post office facilities. - Some heavy industry is in close proximity to local residential areas and there can be problems with visual impact (particularly Heerema) and noise and dirt (see Housing and Environment
+Strengths Weaknesses Lots of potential for further tourism investment within the Limited local work with a particular lack of skilled jobs and Headland, including the Fish Quay, Kafiga Landings, The Manor consequently local wages are quite low.
+House and Heugh Gun Battery.
+Low literacy and numeracy skills.
+Local shopping parades in some areas (Northgate, King Oswy, Widespread poverty, including a large proportion of households Brus Corner, Davison Drive and Miers Avenue). with no earners, in receipt of Council Tax benefit and / or income Heerema, Gus Robinson, PD Ports, The University Hospital of support.
+Hartlepool, local schools and companies on Oakesway Industrial High proportion of lone parent and lone pensioner households.
+Estate provide local employment opportunities for residents.
+The proximity of the Marina and the developing Victoria Harbour Low levels of business stock due to a lack of starter business units in the area and a lack of appropriate sites to develop now units also provide local employment opportunities, which could be in the area and a lack of appropriate sites to develop new units on.
+Some local industries are very reliant on international markets and strengthened with wider economic benefits. therefore are vulnerable to external factors.
+A number of voluntary and community groups contribute towards A number of prominent industrial and commercial premises are economic as well as social regeneration of the area and provide vacant and run down. local jobs, volunteering and training opportunities.
+Both Single Regeneration Budget (SRB) and Townscape Heritage Hartlepool College of Further Education run a "Back to Work Initiative funding, which have been effectively used in the past, by Programme". the North Hartlepool Partnership to fund industrial and commercial physical improvements and job creation schemes, are now drawing to a close and no alternative sources of funding have been identified.
+Range and quality of goods offered by local shops is limited in some areas, and some areas (such as Central Estate) have no local shopping / post office facilities.
+Some heavy industry is in close proximity to local residential areas and there can be problems with visual impact (particularly and there can be problems with visual impact (particularly

-Section).
-Isolation from other areas of the town especially as the bus safter 6pm is poor / infrequent. rvice -- -- -------
+Heerema) and noise and dirt (see Housing and Environment Section).
+Isolation from other areas of the town especially as the bus service after 6pm is poor / infrequent. --